-- ✓ Engage, support and develop staff across all sectors and develop an integrated workforce development plan - ✓ Through the monitoring and implementation of Clinical and care governance standards and adult protection measures we will ensure that vulnerable people remain safe and are protected from harm from others, themselves and the community. - ✓ Through commissioning plans ensure that services across the statutory, voluntary and private sectors, are designed and delivered to be safe effective and sustainable; building high quality services which improve health and wellbeing across Perth and Kinross . - ✓ Work with partners to make sure care is evidence-based, incorporates best practice and fosters innovation, achieving seamless and sustainable pathways of care. - ✓ Continue to develop and deliver the Scottish Patient Safety Programmes, to reduce mortality, harm and avoidable injury in a variety of care settings including Acute Adult Care, Maternity, Neonatal, Paediatrics, Mental Health and Primary Care settings - ✓ Complete the integration of Occupational Therapy Services.
+- ✓ Develop an integrated workforce development plan to engage, support and develop staff across all sectors - Ensure that vulnerable people remain safe and are protected from harm from others, themselves and the community through the monitoring and implementation of Clinical and care governance standards and adult protection measures - ✓ Through commissioning and contract management ensure that services across the statutory, voluntary and private sectors, are designed and delivered to be safe effective and sustainable; building high quality services which improve health and wellbeing across Perth and Kinross. - ✓ Work with partners to make sure care is evidence-based, incorporates best practice and fosters innovation, achieving seamless and sustainable pathways of care. - Continue to develop and deliver the Scottish Patient Safety Programmes, to reduce mortality, harm and avoidable injury in a variety of care settings including Acute Adult Care, Maternity, Neonatal, Paediatrics, Mental Health and Primary Care settings - ✓ Complete the integration of Occupational Therapy Services.